The following technical visits will take place on 30 and 31 May. Registration is on first come first served basis and is limited to 40 for each visit.

 Navi Mumbai International Airport: 30 May 2019 | Half day - Afternoon

 Navi Mumbai International Airport (NMIA) is an under construction Greenfield international airport being built at Panvel in Maharashtra at a distance of 35 km from the existing Chhatrapati Shivaji Maharaj International Airport at Mumbai.
 The cost of the project is estimated to be US$2.2 billion.
 The first phase of the airport will be able to handle 10 million passengers per annum.
 The airport will be expanded to full capacity and will be equipped to handle more than 60 million passengers per annum.
 The project is being executed by Navi Mumbai International Airport Limited (NMIAL), a Special Purpose Entity formed by the GVK group and City and Industrial Development Corporation (CIDCO) under public private partnership (PPP) on a 'design, build, finance, operate and transfer' (DBFOT) basis.
 The airport is expected to open in 2020.
-The technical visit to NMIA will start with a 15-20 minute of presentation on general outline of the project followed by site visit.
-This includes a visit to the construction sites of airport runways, aprons and taxiways etc. Functioning of Passenger terminals and air traffic control rooms will be also explained in the site visit session.
+The technical visit to NMIA will start with a 1-hour detailed presentation of the project which includes the airport master plan, planning for the terminal building and other important airport facilities followed by site visit.
+In the site visit session, the ongoing works of airport land development, construction of channel for the diversion of river flowing through the site, the sites for resettlement of project affected persons, ongoing works related to enhancement of airport connectivity shall be shown.
 This visit is for half a day in the afternoon of 30th May.

 Colaba – Seepz Underground Metro Rail Line: 30 May 2019 | Half day - Afternoon